 Staying in accommodation in Colombia prices range from the very cheap (28,000 COP or $9.30 USD for a decent hostel bed) to the more expensive (up to 50,000 COP or $16.70 per night for a very fancy hostel excluding breakfast).
 Stays in hotels and resorts will cost considerably more.

-What is exciting about accommodations in Colombia though is that the hostels here are designed to excite and thrill so in turn, staying in these locations have become an attraction in themselves.
+What is exciting about accommodations in Colombia though is that the hostels here are designed to excite and thrill so in turn, staying in these locations have become an attraction in itself.

 Take, for example, El Rio hostel located on Colombia’s coastline.
 This stunning eco-friendly hostel was set up by two British travellers looking to create an eco-resort for backpackers and the hostel was voted Colombia’s best hostel in 2017.